-Charities supported by Expert AfricaWe believe that “responsible" travel companies should do a lot more than simply give donations to charities.
-To us, practising responsible travel means being responsible in the way that we work – it's something that pervades what we do on a day to day basis, as part of our normal way of working.
-We’ve noted what we do, and what we ask out travellers to do, on our Responsible Travel page.
+Charities supported by Expert AfricaWe believe that 'responsible' travel companies should do a lot more than simply give donations to charities.
+To us, practicing responsible travel means being responsible in the way that we work – it's something that pervades what we do on a day to day basis.
+For a more in-depth look at what that means please visit our Responsible Travel page.

 - Several times a year we contribute to the Save the Rhino Trust in Namibia - a non-governmental organisation which helps protect the population of desert-adapted black rhino in Damaraland.
 Trackers patrol the area on camels to help deter poachers and monitor population numbers.
 Our contributions help cover the cost of the camel's food, veterinary care and general upkeep costs, and remuneration of the trackers and camel keepers.
 (Read more about Save the Rhino Trust Namibia…)

 - In mid-2009 we started to contribute money to the new Hanada Orphanage in Mfuwe, Zambia.
 This is the first orphanage in the area and supports over 300 children.
 However the growing numbers mean they are now relocating to a new site requiring the construction of new buildings.
 Our initial contribution helped finance the construction of the office, kitchen and admin buildings.
 (Read more about the Hanada Orphanage…)

 - Tourism Concern) is an important pressure-group in the movement for more responsible tourism.
 We have been a member of the Ethical Tour Operators Group (ETOG) – an offshoot of Tourism Concern – since it was founded.
 We have helped it to finance several small projects, from an impact assessment of tourism on Zanzibar to a set of leaflets advising travellers about practical steps to make their travel more responsible.